How to Plan a Successful and Safe Event

 Communication and Coordination

 Communication is the key to ensuring big events run smoothly from start to finish, as well as helping the teams behind them achieve their objectives.
-Coordinate your efforts with those of each member of your team to finalize and confirm each detail of your event before start time.
+Coordinate your efforts with each team member to finalize and confirm each event detail before start time.
 Examples to consider include:

 • Finalizing speakers, entertainment, and other special guests